miRTop/mirtop/docs/code_structure.md

 * mirtop/bam
   * __bam.py__
-    * `read_bam`: read BAM file with pysamtools and store in a key - value object
+    * `read_bam`: reads BAM files with pysamtools and store in a key - value object
   * __filter.py__
     * `tune`: if option --clean is on, filter according generic rules
     * `clean_hits`: get the top hits